“Thy word have I hid in my heart…”

 That’s what David the shepherd boy said.
 I love it when the Bible talks about regular people.
-It seems to be the point.
-The book for the everyman, that should interest regular people most.
-It shows up in a lot of the stories almost accidentally.
+It seems to be the book for the everyman.
+This humble connection shows up in a lot of the stories almost accidentally.

-The story of Jesus throwing the money changers out of the temple, for example.
-The part I love best is at the end where the disciples react.
-“His disciples remembered that it is written: ‘Zeal for Your house will consume Me’” What regular people were thinking was, “This looks like scripture”.
-They remembered that it is written… They saw something happen in everyday life and immediately viewed it through the lens of Scripture.
+The story of Jesus throwing the money changers out of the temple, for example; the hidden surprise comes at the end where the disciples react.
+“His disciples remembered that it is written: ‘Zeal for Your house will consume Me’” It is remarkable that common people immediately saw the meaning of everyday life events through the lens of Scripture.

-These were not intellectuals.
-They were people busy living and making a living.
+These were not intellectuals, but people busy living and making a living.
 They may even have been illiterate.
 They knew their Scriptures, perhaps by hearing them read aloud.
 Apparently they committed those verses to memory.
-That it was important to them is frankly, pretty interesting.
+That it was so important to them is frankly, pretty interesting.

 People wonder about the plausibility of the Bible as history.
 Did people write it all down correctly?
 Does it all add up?
 Does the Bible relate to itself?
 Is the Old Testament really tied to what happens in the New?
 Lee Stroebel is one Bible apologist who added up all the obscure readings from the Old Testament, and matched the verses to their fulfillment in Jesus life.
 More than three hundred prophesies written down in different times and places, all came true in the life, ministry and death of Jesus.
 On the road to Emmaus, Jesus unfolds those prophecies to his two fellow travellers.
 “He said to them, “How foolish you are, and how slow to believe all that the prophets have spoken!
 Did not the Messiah have to suffer these things and then enter his glory?”
 And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.”